Tail-robust factor modelling of vector and tensor time series in high dimensions

 Abstract

-We study the problem of factor modelling vector- and tensor-valued time series in the presence of heavy tails in the data, which produce anomalous observations with non-negligible probability.
-For this, we propose to combine a two-step procedure with data truncation, which is easy to implement and does not require iteratively searching for a numerical solution.
-Departing away from the light-tail assumptions often adopted in the time series factor modelling literature, we derive the theoretical properties of the proposed estimators while only assuming the existence of the $(2 + 2\eps)$-th moment for some $\eps \in (0, 1)$, fully characterising the effect of heavy tails on the rates of estimation as well as the level of truncation.
-Numerical experiments on simulated datasets demonstrate the good performance of the proposed estimator, which is further supported by applications to two macroeconomic datasets.
+We study the problem of factor modelling vector- and tensor-valued time series in the presence of heavy tails in the data, which produce extreme observations with non-negligible probability.
+We propose to combine a two-step procedure for tensor decomposition with data truncation, which is easy to implement and does not require an iterative search for a numerical solution.
+Departing away from the light-tail assumptions often adopted in the time series factor modelling literature, we derive the consistency and asymptotic normality of the proposed estimators while assuming the existence of the (2 + 2ϵ)-th moment only for some ϵ ϵ (0,1).
+Our rates explicitly depend on ϵ characterizing the effect of heavy tails, and on the chosen level of truncation.
+We also propose a consistent criterion for determining the number of factors.
+Simulation studies and applications to two macroeconomic datasets demonstrate the good performance of the proposed estimators.

 Original languageEnglish